nickv-nextcloud/admin_training_game/README.md

-# admin_training_game
+# 🎮 Admin Training Game

-A gamified training session for Nextcloud administrators
+A gamified training session for Nextcloud administrators.